 It was, above all, a festival for the slaves and, for this reason, they were allowed to have fun at the expense of the defects of their slaves without being punished; moreover, they could use the best clothes of those and eat in their company at the banquets that were offered in honor of the god.
 Thanks to this festivity, pleasure, and joy reigned everywhere, and even gambling was tolerated.
 On many occasions, the prevailing hustle and bustle gave rise to all kinds of excesses and orgies.

 The word carnival has its origin in the Italian carnevale, coming, in turn, from the ancient Italian carnelevare, and this one from the medieval Latin carnelevamen, formed from the noun caro, carnis: "meat" and the verb levare: "to raise", "to remove".
-This medieval Latin term literally means: "meats that have to be removed"; this word is used more widely, it can be applied to the different days in which the Catholics must abstain from eating meat.
+This medieval Latin term literally means: "meats that have to be removed"; this word is used more widely, and it can be applied to the different days on which the Catholics must abstain from eating meat.

-Two other words closely related to carnival, but in the sense of a popular festival, are the following:
+Two other words closely related to the carnival, but in the sense of a popular festival, are the following:

 Mascara ("Mask"), probably coming from the Arabic masjara: "jester", "clown" and, from the makeup used by these characters, "mask".
 It is interesting to note that the Latin word used to refer to a mask and, in particular to the actors' mask, is a persona; from this usage, by extension, it came to designate any human being.

 And, finally, the word Bullicio ("Bubble"), which is a derivation of the Late Latin noun bullitior "bubbling", coming, in turn, from the Latin verb bullire: "to bubble", "to boil", from which the verb ebullir came into Spanish.
-The origin of bullicio probably refers to the exaggerated movement and noise produced by a crowd crowded in a place, which are comparable to the movement and noise produced by a liquid when boiling.
+The origin of bullicio probably refers to the exaggerated movement and noise produced by a crowd crowded in a place, which is comparable to the movement and noise produced by a liquid when boiling.

 The Yautepec Carnival is one of the most significant events of its kind in the region.
 No one should miss the activities it includes, such as the chinelos dance.
 Carnival is celebrated every year and is one of the most famous carnivals in Morelos.
-It is a party where the inhabitants of the region offer the best of hospitality and attention for all visitors to the carnival.
+It is a party where the inhabitants of the region offer the best hospitality and attention to all visitors to the carnival.